TaiwoEnoch/BookStore-App/README.md

 To get a local copy up and running follow these simple example steps.

 - Open terminal
-- Clone this project by the command `git clone https://github.com/TaiwoEnoch/BookStore-App.git`
+- Clone the project by the command `git clone https://github.com/TaiwoEnoch/BookStore-App.git`
 - `cd <clone>` folder
 - Run `npm start` in your local browser or using Live Server in Visual Studio Code.